 - 1. Climate Change Toolkit for municipalities. - 2.
 Climate Action and Clean Energy Advisory Committee. - 3.
 2013 Climate Action and Clean Energy Plan. - 4.
-Update TEC to include climate and sustainability criteria. - Provided technical assistance to Pioneer Valley communities on Green Communities designations and climate action policies. - 6.
+Update TEC to include climate and sustainability criteria. - 5.
+Provided technical assistance to Pioneer Valley communities on Green Communities designations and climate action policies. - 6.
 Completed initial research on an inventory and vulnerability assessment of critical Pioneer Valley infrastructure.

 - 1. Continue a program of technical assistance to communities to implement elements of the Climate Change Toolkit, including zoning for GHG reduction and Green Communities designations. - 2.
-Develop a Climate Adaptation and Resiliency Plan for the Pioneer Valley region.
+Utilize the vulnerability assessment inventory of critical Pioneer Valley transportation, water and wastewater infrastructure completed as part of the FFY2016 UPWP to develop a Climate Adaptation and Resiliency Plan for the Pioneer Valley region.
 Include an assessment and prioritization of culvert and stream crossings in the region.
 Identify strategies and tools to adapt and address climate change impacts and better prepare communities including storm proofing, armoring and reducing vulnerabilities of targeted infrastructure and seek resources to implement the strategies.
 Consider how the results of such assessments can inform transportation planning activities and how adaptation and mitigation strategies can be implemented effectively.

-3. Continue to refine and update the adopted Transportation Project Evaluation criteria which include climate and sustainability criteria, as needed.
+Continue to refine and update the adopted Transportation Project Evaluation criteria which include climate and sustainability criteria, as needed.